- BIOS mode allows users to change various PC settings.

 When you make sure which component prevents your computer booting normally, change that component, and you’ll be able to start your computer again.
 If all your components are in a good shape, carry on with reading this article, we’re getting to more serious solutions.

-Solution 3 – Reset BIOS
+3. Reset BIOS

 If software resetting didn’t help, we’re going to try the physical reset.
 Every motherboard has a CMOS jumper, which can be used for manually resetting BIOS.
 Before we continue with explaining what to do, we have to warn you.

 Now, let’s see what you need to do to manually reset your BIOS.

-- Power off your computer, and unplug it from the outlet
+- Power off your computer, and unplug it from the outlet.

-- Open your case
+- Open your case.

 - Find the CMOS jumper.
 It is located on your motherboard, and is usually labeled with CLEAR, CLR, CLEAR CMOS, PSSWRD, or a variety of other labels.